Yugandhar577/Overclocked_EcoFinds/README.md

 ## to do
-* work on the styling // Take inspiration from MongoDB Website's UI ^* *add proper server side err handling
+* work on the styling // Take inspiration from MongoDB Website's UI
+* add proper server side err handling